elastic/behavioral-analytics-tracker/README.md

 All packages are versioned and published using changesets.
 For convenience, the following commands are available on the root:

+For every PR:

-- `yarn add-change`: Create a new changeset.
+- `yarn changeset`: Create a new changeset.
 Run every time you make a change to the packages.
 You will be prompted to select the packages that have changed and the type of change.
 A changeset file will be created in the `.changeset` folder.
 You can have multiple changesets in the same PR.

-- `yarn version-packages`: Bump the version of the packages based on the changesets.
-Run before publishing.
+For every release:

-- `yarn publish-packages`: Publish the packages to npm.
-Run after versioning.
+- `yarn publish-packages`: Will run the build & test tasks.
+Then will adjust the package versions based on changesets and publish the packages to npm.

 ## Development